k-tsurumaki/quilldeck/README.md

 ### ✨ Overview

-QuillDeck transforms your documents into actionable insights using cutting-edge AI technology.
+**QuillDeck** combines the timeless art of writing (Quill) with modern presentation (Deck) - transforming your documents into actionable insights using cutting-edge AI technology.
 Upload, analyze, and extract key information in seconds.

 ### 🚀 Features